exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/11_listUserOrders Query Aggregation Pipeline Steps/index.md

 The logic of the aggregation is straightforward and clear.
 The syntax requires a lot of using-to after SQL.
 The rules on what should be a variable, an expression, or just a simple object in each statement are confusing at first.
 But once your first aggregation has been put together and working - the following are largely copy-and-paste.

-Before we move to Mutations, let's take a look at a simple GraphQL query with no paging, to relax a bit after the aggregations brain dump
+Let's take a look at a simple GraphQL query with no paging - to relax a bit after the aggregations brain dump